kalinchernev/kalinchernev.github.io/content/post/learn-gatsbyjs.md

 ### [Gatsby.js](https://www.gatsbyjs.org/)

-Ok, it was a looong way reaching here to point of the article, wasn't it?
-Or you skipped all the details because you know and feel there's something with Gatsby.js that you are hungry to learn about?
-At any case, welcome to the essential part of the post where you are going to learn how to benefit from all the good parts mentioned in the previous sections.
-They were meant to build up momentum for the great value Gatsby.js gives you.

 ![Gatsby.js](/images/gatsby.jpg)

-#### What's inside?

 Gatsby.js consists of React.js, GraphQL, Webpack and other modern technologies.
 It follows the "no build configurations" principle, This means that if you are a PHP developer who wants to learn React.js or GraphQL you can go for it and do it without losing your time and motivation into learning build tools.
 You can install the project and continue building prototypes and products.
 To an extend, Gatsby.js is similar to [create-react-app](https://github.com/facebookincubator/create-react-app) and  [Meteor.js](https://www.meteor.com/).

-What separates Gatsby.js from the others, however, is the way it handles data.
-In Gatsby.js data could come from several types of files in the project - markdown, CSV, JSON, or it could come from external services or CMS like Drupal and Wordpress.
+What separates Gatsby.js from the others is the way it handles data.
+In Gatsby.js data could come from several types of files in the project - markdown, CSV, JSON, or it could come from external services like NetlifyCMS, Medium, or even CMS like Drupal and Wordpress.

 ![Visualization of the concept of multiple data sources in Gatsby.js](/images/gatsby-netlify-cover.png)